 Roots of some plants are so strong they can deform or break a pot.
 This is the case with tuberous plants or plants that grow from rhizomes, such as snake plants or ZZ plants.
 Their roots are just so strong that over time they cause plastic pots to bend.
 If a pot is deformed or broken, it’s time to repot.

 Another way to tell it’s repotting time is if the soil is drying out much faster than it used to.
 If you have a plant which took 10 days to dry out and now it takes only 3-4 days, pull the plant out of the pot and inspect the rootball.
-If you see a lot of roots and not a lot of soil, it’s time repotting time.
+If you see a lot of roots and not a lot of fresh soil, it’s houseplant repotting time.

 Even if you don’t experience any of these situations, I still recommend repotting all plants every year or two, to reduce soil compaction, salt accumulation and nutrient deficiency.